Learn About The Law

 Current as of January 01, 2025 | Updated by Findlaw Staff

-(1) The participant's work history and an inventory of his or her employment skills, knowledge, and abilities.
+(1) The participant's work history and an inventory of their employment skills, knowledge, and abilities.

 (2) The participant's educational history and present educational competency level.

-(3) The participant's need for supportive services in order to obtain the greatest benefit from the employment and training services offered under this article.
+(3) The participant's need for supportive and barrier removal services in order to obtain the greatest benefit from the employment and training services offered under this article.

 (4) An evaluation of the chances for employment given the current skills of the participant and the local labor market conditions.